tianqi72/machine-learning-in-scikit-learn/resources/machine_learning_glossary.md

 - Algorithm: An unambiguous specification of how to solve a particular problem.
 In Machine Learning, an algorithm is a list of explicit steps that include: data ingest -> feature extraction -> train model -> predict -> evaluation metrics.
 Examples: linear regression and SVM

+- Data Leakage: Providing additional information during training that then lowers its performance during prediction on new data.
+Common example is encoding the target variable by mistake in an id variabel.
+Another example is looking at your test data set more than once.
+You are using additional information (test set performance) which might reduce your future performance.

 - Epoch: A complete pass through the training dataset.

 - Example: An instance (with its features) and a label.